 Answer: Stamp collectors often buy a new stamp on the exact day it is issued.
 They stick it on an envelope, put a blank piece of paper inside, and mail it to their own address just to get the postmark date stamped on it.
 This unopened envelope is called a 'first-day cover'.
 It is never opened because there is only blank paper inside.

 Answer: Charley's psychiatrist friend, Sam, suddenly disappears.
 Later, while looking through his grandfather's old stamp collection, Charley finds a 'first-day cover' mailed in 1894.
 Shockingly, the paper inside is not blank!
 It is a letter written by Sam, dated July 1894 from Galesburg.
-Sam writes that Charley was right—the Third Level does exist, and Sam is already living peacefully in 1894.
+Sam writes that Charley was rightβthe Third Level does exist, and Sam is already living peacefully in 1894.
 This ending completely blurs the line between psychological hallucination and actual time travel.

 When Charley tried to pay the ticket clerk with modern 20th-century dollar bills, the clerk thought they were fake and threatened to call the police.
 Charley had to run away.
 He later exchanged his modern money for old-style currency at a premium, but he could never find the corridor to the Third Level again.

-Summary of 'The Portrait of a Lady' (Class 11 English)
+Summary of 'The Laburnum Top' (Class 11 Poem)

-Get the best questions and answers for 'The Portrait of a Lady' by Khushwant Singh (Class 11 Hornbill).
-Understand the bond between the author and his grandmother.
+Get the best questions and answers for 'The Lake Isle of Innisfree' by W.B.
+Yeats (Class 9 English Beehive).
+Understand the poet's desire for peace and nature.

-Turn this guide into revision flashcards, a practice exam, or an AI-generated podcast — free, no signup required.
+Turn this guide into revision flashcards, a practice exam, or an AI-generated podcast β free, no signup required.